kubasulk/installad/README.md

 <BR>
 On dc-2 run in powershell 2-first-step.ps1

-dc-1 is for the first DC in the new forest dc-2 is for the next DC in the existing forest
+dc-1 is for the first DC in the new forest<BR>
+dc-2 is for the next DC in the existing forest